About Anthologies Podcast Map

 @kilava__

-Sofía Stel, Proofreader.
+Sofía Stel, Proofreader of Ruge el bosque.
+Volume 1: ecopoetry of the Southern Cone.
 A sociologist who has worked for almost ten years at Caja Negra Editora, Sofia was born in Buenos Aires.
 Since her childhood, a profound sense of justice has guided her in studying, thinking, and taking action in ways that contribute to dream-making a world based on greater solidarity, and the dismantling of oppression and domination: not only for human beings, but for all animals.
 An avid reader from a very young age, she once remarked: “When I grow up I want to live off reading.”
 Today, surrounded by books, page proofs, and translations, she can say her wish has come true.
 And since, when something is desired very strongly, the entire Universe conspires to make it so, she is hopeful that more just forms of interspecies cohabitation will be realized.

 Stefanie Naoun, Research Assistant.
 Stefanie was born in the autonomous municipality of San Diego, Venezuela, on land that once belonged to the group of hunter-gatherer peoples known as the Arawak.
 The Arawak were displaced with the onset of urban development; located in northern Venezuela, San Diego is part of the metropolitan area of Valencia, a city surrounded by a mountain range abutting the Caribbean Sea, the Cordillera de la Costa.
 Stefanie grew up in a house at a remove from the city, with a view of the mountains.
 Surrounding her were plantations of yucca, corn, cassava, cacao, and sugar cane.
 Oranges and mandarins were also cultivated on a large scale.
 With a certain wistfulness, she often recalls the morning mist, chirping crickets, and pristine air.
 She received her Bachelor of Arts in Letters at the University of Texas, San Antonio, where today she continues her studies at the graduate level.